What is DACA(Deferred Action for Childhood Arrivals)?

 • Proof that any absences from the country since 2007 were brief: Plane tickets, passport entries, hotel receipts, etc.

-• Proof you were in the United States on June 15th, 2012: Tax returns, payment receipts, utility bills, employment records, medical records, school records, money orders, birth certificates of children born in the United States, car registrations, insurance policies, bank transaction, etc.
+• Proof you were in the United States on June 15th, 2012: Tax returns, payment receipts, utility bills, employment records, medical records, school records, money orders, birth certificates of children born in the United States, car registrations, insurance policies, bank transactions, etc.

 • Proof of no legal status on June 15th, 2012: Form I-94 with an expiration date, final order of removal or deportation, Department of Homeland Security (DHS) document concerning removal proceedings, etc.